AdithyaS99/Lilliputian-Codes/README.md

 - <b>NOTE:</b> Refering from some other source is a good practice to improve your code.
 - You can ulter the print commands.
   1) For example: print("Yes, the number is present in the array") can be written as print("Yes") {to decrease count of characters}
+- In some of the use cases, sample code is given.
+It is just for reference, it's not necessary to shorten that particular code itself if in case if it is an algorithm based usecase.
+It means that you can use any techniques for use cases like linear search, binary search etc. But in case of a random specific code snippet given, shorten that particular code itself.
 -----------------------------------------------------------------------------------------------------------------------------------